BillyGareth/hands-on-nltk-tutorial/README.md

 # Hands-On NLTK Tutorial
 > The hands-on NLTK tutorial in the form of Jupyter notebooks

-NLTK is one of the most popular Python packages for Natural Language Processing (NLP).
+NLTK{Natural Language ToolKit} is one of the most popular Python packages for Natural Language Processing (NLP).

 ## Index of Jupyter Notebooks
 |Notebooks|